 No characters can be killed, but they can be badly injured, maimed, publicly humilated, pelted with fruit, tossed into a river, burned by acid, have their underwear pulled up over their heads while they are whapped with a baguette, mutilated, crushed by a falling tree, detonated, or be creamed by a car in the parking lot while they are packing up at the end of the weekend.
 This is a dangerous game.

 You can only die if you decide it would be a good moment to die.
 Otherwise, like Wile E. Coyote, you can always stagger away and eventually recover.
+We do not expect anybody’s character to die during the weekend.
+If you do die, you can play the ghost of your character, or come in as a new one.

 Getting Hit – Please give a big reaction to any attacks that hit you.
 As a rule of thumb, most people can take about five punches or three weapon blows before they pass out or surrender.
 Weapons injure people badly–weapon wounds should be played up for a time after the injury.